stevewalsh124/dgp.hm/README.md

 A summary of this repository's folder structure is provided below.

 * `CosmicEmu_etc`: contains the predictions from the Cosmic Emu model for the 6 testing cosmologies (used for comparison of final predictions)
-* `Mira-Tital-IV-Data`: contains the original cosmology data, including 8-dimensional specifications, pert theory, low res runs, high res runs, and precision info (@Steve - not all of these scripts are actually pushed up to the repo)
+* `Mira-Tital-IV-Data`: contains the original cosmology data, including 8-dimensional specifications, pert theory, low res runs, high res runs, and precision info
-* `OLD`: this is an archive folder that contains old scripts for reference only (@Steve - can we delete these now?)
 * `dgp.hm`: contains the `dgp.hm` R package which is used for fitting the hierarchical models
 * `fitting`: contains R scripts and results for fitting the Bayesian hierarchical models
 * `paper`: contains files for the writing of our journal article